TIME FOR

 PARTICIPATE IN A BETTER WORLD

-Luxury and sustainable development are often perceived as two antagonistic universes.
-At Poincaré, we believe that these two worlds can not only cohabit, but even better, jointly participate in a better world.
+Luxury, art and sustainability are often perceived as antagonistic universes.
+At Poincaré, we believe that these worlds can not only coexist, but even better, jointly participate in a better world.

-For this, it is the responsibility of all of us to become aware of current issues and to participate through our actions in this better world.
-The streams make the rivers, then the oceans.
-In the same way, each action, small or great, negatively or positively impacts our planet.
+For this, it is the responsibility of all of us to become aware of the current issues and to participate, through our actions and our questions, in this better world.
+The streams make the rivers, then the rivers and the oceans.
+In the same way, every action, small or big, influences our planet.

 You can precisely follow the progress of the projects, from your personal Owners Club space.